 What are the rental contract conditions?

 Many rental agreements are “4 + 4”, meaning 4-year contracts with the option to renew another 4 years.
+These are good if you plan to rent an apartment in Milan long term.
 There are also “3 + 2”, 3-year contracts with the option to renew another 2 years.
 Before keys are handed over you must pay a deposit in advance which is usually the equivalent of two or three-months’ rent.

 Living expenses like gas, electricity, internet, building maintenance expenses, registration fees, and TARSU (garbage tax) are rarely included in a rental contract.